Imama-Kainat/DataScience/README.md

 **Imama Kainat**
 *BS Software Engineering | Data Science & AI Enthusiast*
 Feel free to connect on [LinkedIn](https://linkedin.com/in/imama-kainat) for collaborations and guidance.

+Would you like me to generate this file with your **actual GitHub repo link** (I can use the URL from your screenshot)?